Rumours of our demise are greatly exaggerated

-You can see where Cryan’s idea comes from: what with high-frequency trading algorithms, AI medical diagnosis, self-driving cars: the machines are coming for us.
-Some see technology at a tipping point, at which we will be tipped out.
+You can see where he was coming from: what with high-frequency trading algorithms, AI medical diagnosis, Alpha Go, self-driving cars: the machines were coming for us.
 The machines have taken over our routine tasks; soon they will take the hard stuff, too.
 And Cryan articulated himself before “large language model” was even part of the vernacular.

-As long as there has been the lever, wheel or plough, humans have used machines to do tasks which are tedious, repetitive or require brute strength beyond our frail earthly shells.
-They do this because machines follow instructions better than we do, by definition: that’s what means is to be a machine.
-In the stuff they are good at, they’re quicker, stronger, nimbler, cheaper and less error-prone.
+As long as there has been the lever, wheel or plough, humans have used technology to do tedious, repetitive tasks and to lend power and speed to our frail earthly shells.
+Humans have done this because it is smart: machines follow instructions better than we do — that’s what means is to be an “automaton”.
+At things they are good at, machines are quicker, stronger, nimbler, cheaper and less error-prone than humans.

-But it’s an important caveat: as George Gilder recently put it:
+But that’s an important condition: as George Gilder put it:

 “The claim of superhuman performance seems rather overwrought to me.
 Outperforming unaided human beings is what machines are supposed to do.
 That’s why we build them.”

-But it also creates space and capacity to care about detail.
+But technology also creates space and capacity to indulge ourselves.
 Parkinson’s law states: work expands to fill the time allotted for its completion.
 Technology also frees us up to care about things we never used to care about.
 The microcomputer made generate duplicate and distribute documents far, far easier.
 There’s that boon and bane, again.